FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 2 - Exploring Azure Storage/README.md

 var cloudQueueMessage = new CloudQueueMessage(messageAsJson);
 ```
-# Create a message and add it to the queue.
+# Add the message to the queue.
 ```csharp
 queue.AddMessage(cloudQueueMessage);
 ```